Two girls pose in front of the whirlpool attraction at Winter Glow Malvern Worcestershire

 • What to wear: It is important to wrap up warm for Winter Glow.
 The illuminated light trail, fairground rides and observation wheel are all outside.
 The indoor area isn’t particularly warm either.
 Wellies or other strong footwear are advisable as it does get muddy in places although the majority of the light trail is on hardstanding paths.
 Winter Glow also advise wrapping up warm for ice skating although it is indoors, because it takes place on real ice.

 • Dogs: This is not generally a dog friendly event, assistance dogs only are allowed into the Three Counties Show Ground for most sessions.
-However, well behaved dogs on leads can be taken around the light trail on specific dog friendly dates which are 13th and 28th December 2022 and the 1st January 2023.
+However, well behaved dogs on leads can be taken around the light trail on specific dog friendly dates which are 11th, 12th and 28th December 2023.
+On 11th and 12th December, your dog can visit Santa Paws in his grotto with you too.
 Owners are of course expected to keep control of their dogs and clean up after them.

 • Other Christmas events in the local area: Head to my roundup post for more Christmas events in Worcestershire.